Find Trade Colleges

 BC undergraduate students pay an average of $4,159 in in-state tuition and fees each year.

-A rank of #3 on this year’s list means Eastern Washington University is a great value for health sciences & services students working on their bachelor’s degree.
-EWU is a large public school located in the fringe town of Cheney.
+The excellent bachelor’s degree programs at Eastern Washington University helped the school earn the #3 place on this year’s ranking of the best value health sciences & services schools in Washington.
+EWU is a large public school located in the town of Cheney.

 EWU undergraduate students pay an average of $8,139 in in-state tuition and fees each year.